Archive for the tag 'linux'

 Choosing the right operating system for a storage server is important and not always that easy.
 I work extensively in this space and people often ask me what I recommend and the recommendations vary, based on scenario, and often seem confusing.
 But the factors are actually relatively easy, if you just know the limitations that create the choices and paths in the decision tree.

 The first decision to be made is whether or not you or your organization is comfortable supporting a normal operating system operating in a storage server role.
 If you are looking at NAS then simply ask yourself if you could administer a file server.
 Administrating a block storage server (SAN) is a little more complex or, at least, unusual, so this might induce a small amount of concern but is really in line with other administration tasks.
 If the answer is yes, that using normal operating system tools and interfaces is acceptable to you, then simply rule out the “appliance” category right away.
+The appliance approach adds complexity and slows development and support cycles, so unless necessary is undesirable.

 Storage appliance operating systems exist only to provide a pre-packaged, “easy to use” view into running a storage server.
 In concept this is nice, but there are real problems with this method.
 The biggest problems come from the packaging process which pulls you a step away from the enterprise OS vendors themselves making your system more fragile, further behind in updates and features and less secure than the traditional OS counterparts.
 It also leaves you at the mercy of a very small company for OEM-level support when something goes wrong rather than with a large enterprise vendor with a massive user base and community.
 The appliancization process also strips features and options from the systems by necessity.
 In the end, you lose.